Supermagnum/piezo-9v/README.md

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
-You will need one piezoelectric disk for that, mounted in a metal box.
+You will need one piezoelectric disk for that, mounted in a metal box made of thin metal.
 Non electric conductive super glue is useable for that.
 Just glue it to a flat surface.
 The piezoelectric disk should be electrically insulated from the metal box.

 Schematic diagram: